Lost Dogs + Mixed Blessings

-Lost Dogs and Mixed Blessings is the 12th studio album by American folk singer John Prine, released in 1995.
+Lost Dogs + Mixed Blessings is the 12th studio album by American folk singer John Prine, released in 1995.
 The cover artwork is by John Callahan.

 Recording

-Lost Dogs and Mixed Blessings was produced by Tom Petty and the Heartbreakers bassist Howie Epstein, who produced Prine's 1991 Grammy Winning comeback album The Missing Years.
+Lost Dogs + Mixed Blessings was produced by Tom Petty and the Heartbreakers bassist Howie Epstein, who produced Prine's 1991 Grammy Winning comeback album The Missing Years.
 The album features several songs Prine co-wrote with Nashville veteran Gary Nicholson and includes contributions from guitarist Waddy Wachtel and Marianne Faithfull.
 It was recorded, as The Missing Years had been, at Huh Sound Theater, Los Angeles and Pacifique Recording Studios, North Hollywood – which was really Epstein's house – and featured many of the same musicians that played on the previous album.
 However, Prine told the Fort Lauderdale Sun-Sentinel in 1995, "I didn’t want to try to come up with The Missing Years II.
 Sure, it came out big and shiny, but it won’t help if you put horns on it if the songs aren’t good."
 Prine also admitted that he and Epstein had come to the end of their working relationship: "We kinda overextended ourselves on Lost Dogs...I think we were pretty tired of each other.
 At the end, we shook hands and said, 'OK, we did it.